-This hamonado recipe is a whole pork pata version of the usual pork hamonado where the meat used is pork belly slab or pork shoulder.
+This pork pata hamonado recipe is a whole pork pata version of the usual pork hamonado where the meat used is pork belly slab or pork shoulder.
 This dish is perfect for holiday season specially on Christmas or new years eve.
 You can also serve this on other occasions or if you are just craving this dish, or can cook this any day you want.

 Because it is very simple to cook and doesn’t need long preparations or cooking time.
 It is even simpler than cooking pata tim or other pata dishes.
 As simple as putting together all the ingredients in the pot and let it cook until tender.
 The extra step of searing or braising the pata skin in cooking oil is just an option but is also necessary to bring out the flavor of the pork.

-Pata Hamonado: An Old Filipino Nostalgic Classic
+Pork Pata Hamonado: An Old Filipino Nostalgic Classic

 This entire pork leg recipe is the brother of the more known hamonado, which often employs pork belly or shoulder.
 The meaty richness of the pata (pork leg) along with the sweet and tangy sauce makes this dish one that everyone loves, from kids to older folks.
 And honestly, though it looks like something you’d save for a holiday feast, it’s actually pretty simple to make any day of the week.